alexander-stolz/limioptic/README.md

 1. Download and extract all files and folders
 2. Execute <b>install dependencies - part 1.bat</b> to install python.
 `Python should be installed to the default directory.
-If this is not possible you have to change the directory in the windows path variable accordingly.`
+If this is not possible you have to change the directory in the windows path variable after the installation.`
 3. Execute <b>install dependencies - part 2.bat</b> to install the required python packages.
 4. Copy the <b>source/LIMIOPTIC/</b> folder to any destination or leave it there.
 5. Execute <b>___RUN__LIMIOPTIC</b> in the LIMIOPTIC folder.